Option 3: Faculty-Driven Program Learning Outcomes

 Focus on a single module to begin (we suggest choosing your default program or the one with the highest enrolment, like Honors Specialization in [Your Department] or PhD in [Your Department]).
 Invite faculty members to provide their input on the top 5-10 knowledge, skills, and values that students should walk away with at the end of their program.
 We have developed a generic survey for you to send out to gather this information.

-Download the survey file: Essential Program Learning for Program (QSF) and import the survey file into Qualtrics survey software.
-The survey requires very brief editing to identify the program or module of focus.
+Download a survey file: Essential Program Learning for Program (QSF file) (right-click and click "Save link as"), and import the survey file into Qualtrics survey software.
+The survey requires editing before distributing to faculty members.
+Contact your CTL curriculum contact for assistance as needed.

 2. Theming Essential Program Learning